Trainspotting (novel): Section 4: Blowing It

 Renton and Spud are in court for stealing books.
 Renton gets a suspended sentence owing to his attempts at rehabilitation, while Spud is sentenced to ten months in prison.
-Renton relapses and has to suffer heroin withdrawal at his parents' house, where he experiences hallucinations of the dead baby Dawn, the television programme he is watching, and the lecture provided by his father.
-He is later visited by Sick Boy and goes out to a pub with his parents, whose unnerving enthusiasm acts as a veneer for their authoritative treatment.
+Renton relapses and has to suffer heroin withdrawal at his parents' house, where he experiences hallucinations of Dawn, the television programme he is watching, and the lecture provided by his father.
+He is later visited by Sick Boy and goes out to a pub with his parents, whose enthusiasm acts as a veneer for their authoritative treatment.

 Renton's brother Billy dies in Northern Ireland with the British Army.
 Renton attends the funeral; there, he almost starts a fight with some of his father's Unionist relatives, and ends up having sex with Billy's pregnant girlfriend in the toilet.
-Renton discusses the hypocrisy of Unionism and the British in Northern Ireland.

 Section 5: Exile

 Renton is stranded in London with no place to sleep.
-He tries to fall asleep in an all-night porno theatre, where he meets an old homosexual named Gi, who lets him stay at his flat.
+He tries to fall asleep in an all-night porno theatre, where he meets Gi, an old homosexual who lets him stay at his flat.
 Later, Renton, Spud, Begbie, Gav, Alison and others venture out for another drink and something to eat.
-Spud and the others reflect upon their sex lives.

 Section 6: Home

-Spud, Begbie, and a teenager have engaged in a criminal robbery.
-Spud recounts the crime and comments on Begbie's paranoia and how the teenager is likely to get ripped off by the pair.
+Spud, Begbie, and a teenager engage in a robbery.
+Spud later comments on Begbie's paranoia and how the teenager is likely to get ripped off by the pair.
 Gav tells Renton the story of how Matty died of toxoplasmosis after attempting to rekindle his relationship with his ex using a kitten.

-The group attends Matty's funeral, where they reflect on his downfall, and what may have caused it.
+The group attends Matty's funeral.
 Later, Renton returns to Leith for Christmas and meets Begbie, who beats up an innocent man after having seen his alcoholic father in the disused Leith Central railway station.
 He visits a former drug dealer, Johnny Swan, who has had his leg amputated as a result of heroin use, and he visits Tommy, who is dying of AIDS.

 Section 7: Exit

-Renton, Sick Boy, Begbie, Spud and Second Prize go to London to engage in a low-key heroin deal and see a Pogues gig.
-The book ends with Renton stealing the cash and going to Amsterdam.
-Renton thinks to himself that he will send Spud his cut, as he is the only 'innocent' party.
+Renton, Sick Boy, Begbie, Spud and Second Prize go to London to engage in a heroin deal and see a Pogues gig.
+Renton steals the cash and goes to Amsterdam.
+Renton thinks that he will send Spud his cut, as he is the only 'innocent' party.